DrSnowbird/knime-vnc-docker/README.md

 alias dpy='docker run --rm openkbs/knime-vnc-docker python'
 dpy -c 'print("Hello World")'
 ```
-# (Optional Use) Compile or Run java while no local installation needed
+# (Other userful standalone Docker Use) Compile or Run java while no local installation needed
 Remember, the default working directory, /data, inside the docker container -- treat is as "/".
 So, if you create subdirectory, "./data/workspace", in the host machine and
 the docker container will have it as "/data/workspace".